tamasvegera/lecture_converter/README.md

 - modify the "system" and "user" prompts in openai_handler.py
 - "system" content should be similar to: "You are a university professor teaching a psychology course"
 - "user" content should be similar to: "The following text is an AI transcript of a lecture recording.
 Make it easy to read while retaining all the information and facts.
 Write in an interesting style as if you were the speaker:"

+# License
+Free for personal and educational purposes.